 It is recommended that archaeological remains are avoided and preserved wherever it is possible to do so.
 However where this is not possible a record needs to be made of the upstanding remains, and a watching brief maintained during destruction.
-Sites of lesser importance or recorded by photographic survey and written description, whilst sites of greater importance require a measured survey in addition.
+Sites of lesser importance would require a photographic survey and written description, whilst sites of greater importance would require a measured survey in addition.